Humbly asked Him to remove our shortcomings.

-Still, before we go through addiction step seven we may not be ready to allow God to remove the flaws that we have already shared with Him.
+Still, before we go through step 7 we may not be ready to allow God to remove the flaws that we have already shared with Him.
 This is most likely fear that takes over and gets in the way of God.

 In Psalm 51:1-12, David writes, “Create in me a pure heart, O God, and renew a steadfast spirit within me.
 Do not cast me from your presence or take your Holy Spirit from me.
 Restore to me the joy of your salvation and grant me a willing spirit, to sustain me.”

 Because we have made a confession to ourselves, to another person and to God, there is no more to discuss.
 If we have been open and honest with God, the relationship is good.
 David asks for several interesting blessings in this verse.
 First he asks for God to renew his steadfast spirit.
 Anyone fighting addiction knows that perseverance is a key element in recovery.
 “Do not cast me from your presence” is understandable if we have confessed our shortcomings with God and laid everything bare.
 Secondly, he asks God to restore the joy or his salvation and asks God to “grant him a willing spirit, to sustain him.”
 In other words, let me feel what I felt when I first discovered your mercy, your compassion and your love.
 The willing spirit I need is one that allows me to always be in God’s light, to not stay off the path.